Max Ferdinand

-Max Ferdinand (born November 4, 1986) is a Haitian footballer currently playing for the Baltimore Blast in the Major Arena Soccer League.
+Max Ferdinand (born November 4, 1986) is a Haitian footballer currently playing for the Milwaukee Wave in the Major Arena Soccer League.

 Career

 Youth and amateur

 Ferdinand grew up in Reading, Pennsylvania and attended Reading High School, but did not play college soccer.
 In 2009 Ferdinand played with FC Reading Revolution in the National Premier Soccer League.

 Professional

 In 2010, Ferdinand, then with the MASL's Baltimore Blast, was named the league's Rookie of the Year.

 After trialing with Chicago Fire of Major League Soccer, Ferdinand signed with the Rochester Rhinos in 2010.
 He made his professional debut on May 19, 2010 in a game against Crystal Palace Baltimore, and scored his first professional outdoor goal on June 26, 2010 in a game against the Puerto Rico Islanders.

 Ferdinand signed with the Baltimore Blast on September 9, 2021.